fatihacet/gitlab-workflow/README.md

 GitLab Workflow allows you to view issue details and comments right in the VSCode.
 Click an issue link from the sidebar and VSCode will open a new tab to show the issue details.
 You can also commment to the issue from VSCode.
 Currently, replying to discussions are not supported.

-Updating assingees and labels are also not implemented.
+Updating assignees and labels are also not implemented.
 However, you can use [GitLab Slash Commands](https://docs.gitlab.com/ee/integration/slash_commands.html) to perform actions directly from VSCode.
-For example, to assign an issue to `@fatihacet`, simply add a comment `/assing @fatihacet` inside VSCode.
+For example, to assign an issue to `@fatihacet`, simply add a comment `/assign @fatihacet` inside VSCode.

 ## Setup